yifanzhu1592/Trinity-Systems-Programming/README.md

 # Trinity-Systems-Programming
-This repository contains programs I wrote in the course "Systems Programming" at Trinity College Dublin
+This repository contains programs I wrote during the module "Systems Programming" at Trinity College Dublin

-I had this module in Michaelmas Term, Senior Fresh Year (Semester 1 in Year 2)
+I had this module in the Michaelmas Term, Senior Fresh Year (Semester 1 in Year 2)